aazaff/teachPaleobiology/LabExercise5.md

 2) How does the standardized brachiopod richness (previous question) compare to the unstandardized brachiopod richness from Problem Set 3?
 Show your code.
 Explain your reasoning.
 [Hint: Don't forget to put your biodiversities in temporal order]

 3) Make a scatter plot of standardized brachiopod richness versus standardized bivalve richness.
 Make a second scatter plot of unstandardized brachiopod richness versus unstandardized bivalve richness.
 Compare and contrast the two plots.
 What are the differences or similarities?
 Does standardizing or not standardizing matter?
 Show your code and explain your reasoning in detail.
+[Hint: If you forgot how to plot, revist the [previous lab](https://github.com/aazaff/teachPaleobiology/blob/master/LabExercise4.md#step-3-advanced-plotting)]

 4) Do you believe that there is any evidence in these analyses to support the idea that bivalves outcompeted brachiopods over time?
 Explain your reasoning.